 Current projects we are involved in (in conjunction with the Natural Heritage Service of the Council) include :

 Getting honey bees back into Cammo.
-We will be building an enclosure in the walled garden in Jan/Feb of 2019 and installing a hive in the spring.
+We built an enclosure in the walled garden and installed a hive in spring 2019.
+We hope to have a second hive in 2020.
 Anyone wanting to join the Cammo Bee Group please get in touch.

 Developing signs and way markers to significantly increase the amount and quality of information for visitors.
-Interpretation at Cammo House ruin, canal and stables along with fingerposts at main path junctions to be completed in 2019.
+Interpretation for a hedgerow and at Cammo House ruin, along with fingerposts and waymarking, to be completed in early 2020.
 Other improvements to follow later.

 To read the Orientation and Interpretation Strategy please click the button below.

-The council are also in the process of appointing a contractor to mend or replace any of the boundary walls and fences that are currently broken down.
-This should be completed by the end of 2019.
+The council appointed a contractor to improve some of the paths and mend or replace some of the boundary walls and fences that were broken down.
+This should be completed by early 2020.

-The Council are also designing a small car park inside the north gate to be constructed in 2019 and will later consider options for expanding the south car park.
+The Council designed a small car park inside the north gate, now open, and will later consider options for expanding the south car park.